Getting More Open House Sign-in Leads

-- If you want to maximize the benefit of a digital sign-in don’t give visitors a pen & paper sign-in option.
+- If you want to maximize the benefit of an Open House app don’t give visitors a pen & paper sign-in option.
 Visitors see that pen and will reflexively scribble “Mickey Mouse” on the paper…old habits die hard right?
 IF you really want to give a pen & paper option to visitors then hide so someone needs to ask for it.
 Trust us, few will…and most will love the slick, digital option.

 - Similarly, skip the printouts like brochures at the open house.
 You can include digital information (like our listing microsites) in your follow up instead.
 That way, guests are more likely to share their contact info to receive these details – this is also why we built an immediate text message follow up feature.
 The scripts for incentivizing people to fill out the open house sign in sheet will help conveying this.

 TIP: There’s one exception to the “no printout” rule.
 We suggest printing out the QR code that’s used for touchless sign-in.
 You can place it next to the digital sign-in OR even at the front door.
 Here’s an article that shows exactly how to do it and some QR Code templates that can be customized to fit your brand.

 The Follow Through

 Once you have applied these proven tactics to get more guests to sign-in make the most out of them.
 Our text follow up feature is a great way to automate engagement and provide useful info about the property they signed-in at.